nbuechler/accommodator/README.md

 # kind-assistant
 With the idea of bridging the front-end and back-end apps of _Logro_, this project aims to provide interfaces so that every app is modular.
 It works in tandem with the project called 'hungry-interceptor' which provides similar functionality, but only for back-end apps.

+# Notes
+See zenful-automata, another project for _Logro_ which assists in starting servers in unison.

 # History
 The controllers directory, written with express.js, includes code from two main areas:
 1. 'activity.js', 'experience.js', and 'log.js' are the main centers of business logic which originated in the project called 'evgroio' - these methods were refactored to work with this application